vigetlabs/foliage/docs/cheatsheet.md

-get     - Retrieve a value with an optional fallback if not present set     - Modify the value at a given location remove  - Remove a location in a tree refine   - Return a cursor to a specific location
+get     - Retrieve a value with an optional fallback if not present set     - Modify the value at a given location remove  - Remove a location in a tree refine  - Return a cursor to a specific location clear   - Revert state to undefined

 Traversal
 +----------------+